-During the year under review, Group personnel at all of its locations (including Hong Kong, China and Scandinavia) took part in a challenge to record their steps taken in the month of May with the aim of recording sufficient steps equivalent to circumnavigating the coast of Great Britain.
+During the year under review, Group personnel at all of its locations (including Hong Kong, China and Scandinavia) took part in a challenge to record their steps taken in May and June with the aim of recording sufficient steps equivalent to circumnavigating the world.
 This was a sponsored event in support of the British Toy & Hobby Association's "May Mayhem" charity fundraising efforts.
-Our personnel unashamedly approached customers, suppliers, families and friends to raise funds for the Toy Trust and the Fence Club.
-So enthusiastic was the support from our personnel that we not only exceeded our target of circumnavigating the coast of Great Britain but exceeded the number of steps that it would have taken to circumnavigate the entire globe and raise much needed funds for these charities!
+Our customers and suppliers and our staff's families and friends came together to support this effort and to raise funds for the Toy Trust and the Fence Club.